XboxDev/nxdk/README.md

-NXDK - *the new open source XDK*
+nxdk - *the new open source xdk*
 ================================
-NXDK is a software development kit for the original Xbox.
-NXDK is a revitalization of [OpenXDK](http://opeNXDK.maturion.de/).
+nxdk is a software development kit for the original Xbox. nxdk is a revitalization of [OpenXDK](http://openxdk.maturion.de/).

 Notable features:
 - No complicated cross-compiling or big library dependencies!
 Builds with `make` and just needs standard tools and llvm.
-- 3D graphics!
-NXDK includes and expands on pbkit, a library for interfacing with the Xbox GPU.
+- 3D graphics! nxdk includes and expands on pbkit, a library for interfacing with the Xbox GPU.

 Status
 ------
-NXDK is currently in early stages of development.
+nxdk is currently in early stages of development.

 Getting Started
 ---------------